tfarina/isengard/c/cstyleguide.md

 * Hexadecimal prefix should be 0x.
 * Hexadecimal literals should use upper case letters A-F.

+## Error Variables

+You can name your local error variables like: rv, ret, retval, res, result, rc, err.

 ## The rest:

 * Avoid long functions.